 After completing his tour in America, Tarleton ran for election in 1784 as Member of Parliament for Liverpool and lost.
 He ran again in 1790 and won.
-He is known for his work in support for the slave trade and his opposition to those seeking abolition.
+He is known for his work in support of the slave trade and his opposition to those seeking abolition.
 He was well-known for his mocking of the abolitionists.

-His counsel was sought after during the Napoleonic wars and he sought after the command of British forces during the Peninsula War.
-The position was given to the younger Duke of Wellington who went on to distinguish himself.
+His counsel was sought after during the Napoleonic wars, and he sought after the command of British forces during the Peninsula War.
+The position was given to the younger Duke of Wellington, who went on to distinguish himself.

 Banastre Tarleton died in 1833 at the age of 78.